 Example asset types: Individual Stocks, Commodities, Thematic ETFs, REITs, corporate bonds

 Knowledge needed: medium to substantial

-From level 2, you learnt about investing in baskets of assets which are relatively stable.
+From level 2, you learned about investing in baskets of assets that are relatively stable.
 That’s great because it allows us to build a strong foundation for our growing wealth.